instayu/html-5-calander/Pull-Request-Flow.md

 If you made changes to one or more modules, please update those modules' `HISTORY.md` files and describe the changes you made.
 This step is optional, but it'll make the reviewer's job easier and we'll love you for it.

-If this is the first entry for this new version, and it's not already there, include a line like this:
+If this is the first entry for this new version, and it's not already there, include an entry like this:

 ```
 @VERSION@